Newsweek Names Queen’s One of World’s Best Hospitals for 2026

 Monday – Friday, 7:00 am – 4:30 pm

-Food and Nutrition Services within The Queen’s Health System includes Registered Dietitian Nutritionists (RDNs), who are food and nutrition experts certified by The Academy of Nutrition and Dietetics (AND), which is the largest organization of nutrition professionals.
+Food and Nutrition Services within The Queen’s Health Systems includes Registered Dietitian Nutritionists (RDNs), who are food and nutrition experts certified by The Academy of Nutrition and Dietetics (AND), which is the largest organization of nutrition professionals.

 Our Registered Dietitian Nutritionists also hold additional certifications in specialized areas of practice, such as: